How Not to Be Wrong: Part 3: Expectation

 Chapter 11, What to Expect When You're Expecting to Win the Lottery: This chapter discusses the different probabilities of winning the lottery and expected value as it relates to lottery tickets, including the story of how MIT students managed to "win" the lottery every time in their town.
-Ellenberg also talks about the Law of Large numbers again, as well as introducing the Additivity of expected value and the games of Franc-Carreau or the "needle/noodle problem".
-Many mathematicians and other famous people are mentioned in this chapter, including Georges-Louis LeClerc, Comte de Buffon, and James Harvey.
+Ellenberg also talks about the law of large numbers again, as well as introducing the Additivity of expected value and the games of Franc-Carreau or the "needle/noodle problem".

 Chapter 12, Miss More Planes: The mathematical concepts in this chapter include utility and utils, and the Laffer curve again.
-This chapter discusses the amount of time spent in the airport as it relates to flights being missed, Daniel Ellsberg, Blaise Pascal's Pense's, the probability of God once more, and the St. Petersburg paradox.
+This chapter discusses the amount of time spent in the airport as it relates to flights being missed, Daniel Ellsberg, Blaise Pascal's Pensées, the probability of God once more, and the St. Petersburg paradox.

 Chapter 13, Where the Train Tracks Meet: This chapter includes discussions about the lottery again, and geometry in renaissance paintings.
 It introduces some things about coding, including error correcting code, Hamming code, and code words.
 It also mentions Hamming distance as it relates to language.
 The mathematical concepts included in this chapter are variance, the projective plane, the Fano plane, and the face-centered cubic lattice.

 Part 4: Regression

 Chapter 14, The Triumph of Mediocrity: This chapter discusses mediocrity in everyday business according to Horace Secrist.
 It also includes discussions about Francis Galton's "Hereditary Genius", and baseball statistics about home runs.

-Chapter 15, Galtons Ellipse: This chapter focuses on Sir Francis Galton, and his work on scatter plots, as well as the ellipses formed by them, correlation and causation, and the development from linear systems to quadratics.
+Chapter 15, Galton's Ellipse: This chapter focuses on Sir Francis Galton, and his work on scatter plots, as well as the ellipses formed by them, correlation and causation, and the development from linear systems to quadratics.
 This chapter also addressed conditional and unconditional expectation, regression to the mean, eccentricity, bivariate normal distribution, and dimensions in geometry.

 Chapter 16, Does Lung Cancer Make You Smoke Cigarettes: This chapter explores the correlation between smoking cigarettes and lung cancer, using work from R.A.
 Fisher.
 It also goes into Berkson's Fallacy, and uses the attractiveness of men to develop the thought, and talks about common effect at the end.